 Following an open surgical procedure, you may wear a walking boot or a cast.
 You must keep weight off of your foot for about two to three weeks to give it sufficient time to heal.
 After an endoscopic procedure, you can begin walking immediately following the surgery.
 No matter which process you undergo, you can expect to return to your normal level of activity within six weeks, with jumping and running restricted for about 90 days.

 Risks of plantar fasciitis surgery are greatly reduced when you seek treatment from a respected podiatrist such as Dr. Petkov.
 But rare risks are inherent in any surgery.
 Risks and side effects include:

-Physical therapy, prescribed stretching, flexibility and weight-conditioning exercises and a strict follow-up schedule with your NJ podiatrist increase the odds that you’ll undergo a complete recovery.
+Physical therapy, prescribed stretching, flexibility, and weight-conditioning exercises and a strict follow-up schedule with your podiatrist increase the odds that you’ll undergo a complete recovery.
 Don’t hesitate to contact Premier Podiatry today to set up an appointment.
 Let Dr. Petkov begin the processes to fix your plantar fasciitis symptoms for good.

 Premier Podiatry: Velimir Petkov, DPM

 Clifton, NJ 07013